-Obama was also to give a round of television interviews and use the Internet as his administration tries to build momentum for congressional passage in two to three weeks.
+Obama was to campaign for the $1 trillion plan at a local children's hospital, then in a round of television interviews and on the Internet as his administration tries to build momentum for congressional passage in two to three weeks.

-Obama's administration has struggled to overcome concerns among fiscally conservative Democrats that already burdened federal and state governments could not afford to expand healthcare without more borrowing or large tax hikes.
+His administration has struggled to overcome concerns among fiscally conservative Democrats that already burdened federal and state governments could not afford to expand healthcare for the estimated 46 million uninsured.

 Last week, nonpartisan congressional budget analysts said the plan would add $239 billion to the budget deficit over 10 years, casting doubt on Obama's pledge to keep the plan within the budget.

 Reforming the $2.5 trillion U.S. healthcare industry is Obama's signature domestic priority and a major test of his presidency, but he is running out of time to get the enabling legislation passed this year.

 A delay to 2010, a congressional election year, could make it harder to win a final deal.

 A Washington Post/ABC News poll conducted last week found approval of his handling of the issue fell to 49 percent from 57 percent in April, and disapproval rose to 44 percent from 29 percent.